 Allergists are medical practitioners specializing in the diagnosis and treatment of asthma and other allergy problems.
 They are trained to select tests that pinpoint the relevant allergen, which enables them to choose optimal therapies for individual patients.
 Use this directory from the American College of Allergy, Asthma and Immunology to locate an allergist by entering your zip code.

 A pulmonologist is a specialist who has training in the prevention, diagnosis, and treatment of lung and respiratory illnesses.
 A pulmonologist is a physician with additional training in internal medicine and pulmonology.
 A pulmonologist can treat COPD and other breathing conditions, such as asthma, pneumonia, and emphysema.
-To find a pulmonologist near you, search this directory provided by Your Lung Health.
+To find a pulmonologist near you, search this Finding Care (American Association for Respiratory Care).
 Select North Carolina from the drop-down menu.